kaihuchen/AutonomousBackseatDriver/README.md

 Following is a list of test cases, with the following tests parameters:

 * At this point we conduct the tests against GPT-4V.
 Later we may also test it with Google Gemini.
 All models tested are as-is without any fine-tuning.
 * We use Autonomous Car as our test scenario.
-If successful, then it indicates that applying this approach to other types of autonoumous vehicles such as drones or mobile robots are also worthwhile.
+If successful, then it may indicate that applying this approach to other types of autonoumous vehicles such as drones or mobile robots are also worthwhile.

 Note that the emphasis in the responses given below are mine.